-The proponent for the development and operation of the airport is the Australian Government Department of Infrastructure and Regional Development (the Department) which has prepared the revised draft Airport Plan.
+The proponent for the development and operation of the airport is the Australian Government Department of Infrastructure and Regional Development (the Department) which has prepared the draft Airport Plan.

-The Department is responsible for national policies and programmes that promote, evaluate, plan and invest in infrastructure and regional development; and, foster an efficient, sustainable, competitive, safe and secure transport system for Australia.
-The Department administers the Airports Act (and its associated regulations) and the Infrastructure Minister is responsible for the approval of all major developments at major airport facilities across Australia.
+The Department is responsible for national policies and programmes that promote, evaluate, plan and invest in infrastructure and regional development; and foster an efficient, sustainable, competitive, safe and secure transport system for Australia.
+The Department administers the Airports Act (and its associated regulations) and the Minister for Infrastructure and Regional Development is responsible for the approval of all major developments at major airport facilities across Australia.
 The proposed airport would be developed and operated under the Airports Act.
-The Australian Government may undertake some preparatory and construction related activities.
-An airport lease would be granted by the Commonwealth to an Airport Lessee Company (ALC), which would then become responsible for the airport site and further construction and subsequent operation of the proposed airport.
+Construction to prepare the site, including earthworks may be undertaken by the Australian Government.
+An airport lease would be granted by the Australian Government to an airport lessee company (ALC), which would then become responsible for the airport site and further construction.

-Under the right of first refusal, the Australian Government is required to meet its obligations under Sydney Airport Group's right of first refusal to develop and operate a second Sydney Airport.
+The Australian Government is required to meet its obligations under Sydney Airport Group's right of first refusal to develop and operate a second Sydney Airport.
 This right was granted as part of the Government's sale of Sydney (Kingsford Smith) Airport in 2002 and is applicable to the proposed airport.
 The right of first refusal consists of a number of phases, including a consultative phase and a contractual phase.
+The first phase consisted of a nine-month consultation between the Australian Government and Sydney Airport Group concluded on 30 June 2015.

 If the Government wishes to proceed with the project, a contractual offer (a 'Notice of Intention') would first be issued to Sydney Airport Group.
 Sydney Airport Group would then have the opportunity to exercise its option to develop and operate the airport.
-The Notice of Intention would set out the detailed terms for the development and operation of a Western Sydney Airport at Badgerys Creek, including technical specifications, contractual terms and timetable.
+The Notice of Intention would set out the detailed terms for the development and operation of an airport at Badgerys Creek, including technical specifications, contractual terms and timetable.
+It is possible a Notice of Intention could be issued to Sydney Airport Group by the end of 2015.